Get 5% of discount using the code

 November to April: Best for good weather

-November to April is the peak season in the Maldives, mostly because of dry weather.
+November to April is the best time to visit Maldives if you enjoy warm and dry weather.
 Since the Maldives are located right on the equator, average temperatures linger around 82°F (28°C) all year round.
 Precipitation is the main factor for seasonality, with the archipelago having distinct dry and wet seasons.

 Expect around 2 to 4 inches (50 to 100 mm) of rainfall per month during the dry season, which usually comes in short bursts, and the sun is back shining before you even notice.
 This is the perfect time to be in Maldives if you want to soak in the sun and enjoy the crystal-clear waters of the Indian Ocean.